 What are Uterine Fibroids?

-Fibroids are growths within the uterine wall that are made up of muscle tissue.
-They typically develop within the muscle walls of the uterus and push outward toward the uterus.
-They tend to develop around a woman’s childbearing years, but can form at any time.
+Fibroids are growths within or on the uterine wall.
+They are made up of muscle tissue.
+Typically, fibroids develop within the walls of your uterus, then push outward toward the uterus.
+These tumors usually appear during your childbearing years, but they can form at any time.

-Fibroids range in size from a few centimeters all the way up to the size of an orange (or, in extreme cases, the size of a small fetus).
+In terms of size, fibroids can range in size from a few centimeters all the way up to the size of an orange.
+In fact, in extreme cases, they can grow to the size of a small fetus!
 Many women who suffer from fibroids feel pelvic pain or pressure, but other common symptoms include:

 - Heavy, long-lasting periods